Cornwall is one of the most popular staycation destinations for Brits and here are some of the best things to do in Cornwall.

 Past productions include Sister Act, Secret Garden and Macbeth.

-3. Wander around the Tintagel Castle
+3. Wander around Tintagel Castle

 Cornwall days out can’t be complete without visiting the Tintagel Castle.